volcanomao/markov-switching-multifractal/README.md

    pip install virtualenv
    ```

-### II.
-Setting up a new project for MSM.

-1. Tip: Create a virtual environment.
+9. Tip: Create a virtual environment.
 This will ensure that the packages you need to install are properly documented.
 It will also prevent packages from contaminating your original python installation.

    ```
    virtualenv .venv